qiao/typedef.me/README.md

     make sure the following command generates a proper output

         $ echo "puts 'hello, world'" | pygmentize -l ruby -f html

+## Configuration ##

+The main config file is `config/config.yml`, which contains the site name and admin password